Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ```

 ## Fixed Concrete Material
-I tried to match the default `InterscopeConcrete` shader as much as possible, but I removed the `"LIGHTMAP"` to fix the "corruption". ~~This way of doing it also removes the ability to color the material, but I might try to find a way to fix that later.~~ Added `"DIFFUSE"` to the "FixedConcrete" material which allows it to be colored again. :)
+I tried to match the default `InterscopeConcrete` shader as much as possible, but I removed the lightmap to fix the "corruption". ~~This way of doing it also removes the ability to color the material, but I might try to find a way to fix that later.~~ Added `"DIFFUSE"` to the "FixedConcrete" material which allows it to be colored again. :)

 Comparison:
 ![Concrete Comparison Image](coloredconcrete.png)